What type of doctor should I see for spinal stenosis treatment?

 There are several types of doctors who can help you find pain relief, which can sometimes make the process of finding a doctor overwhelming.
 In fact, many people aren’t sure where to begin looking for treatment.
 Understanding your symptoms and pain level will help you determine the type of doctor you should visit.
 Take a look at a few of the options below to help you decide your next best step for pain relief.

 See your family doctor

-Spinal stenosis is a degenerative spine condition characterized by the narrowing of the spinal canal and the compression of the spinal cord or nerve roots.
+Spinal stenosis is a degenerative spine condition that describes the narrowing of the spinal canal and the compression of the spinal cord or nerve roots.
 When you’re dealing with the pain, numbness, weakness and tingling in the arms or legs that are often associated with nerve compression, the best doctor to visit initially is your primary care physician (PCP) or family doctor.

 See a spine specialist

 Regardless of the type of doctor that you see for spinal stenosis treatment, your doctor will probably initially recommend a course of conservative (nonsurgical) treatments.
-Anti-inflammatory drugs, physical therapy, pain medication, epidural injections, low-impact exercise and other conservative therapies are usually able to mitigate the neck or back pain caused by spinal stenosis.
+Anti-inflammatory drugs, physical therapy, pain medication, epidural injections, low-impact exercise and other conservative therapies are usually able to reduce the pain in the neck or back caused by spinal stenosis.

 Surgery may only become an option if symptoms persist despite several weeks or months of conservative treatment.
 If you are faced with a decision about spine surgery after several months of ineffective conservative treatments, contact the spine care experts at Laser Spine Institute.
 We offer minimally invasive decompression and stabilization surgery used to create space in the spinal canal and relieve pressure on an impacted nerve root.
 Our minimally invasive spine surgery offers several advantages over traditional open neck or back surgery, including a shorter recovery time§ and higher patient satisfaction rate.